dsmithhayes/vpc/doc.md

 ## 3.0 Testing

 Throughout this section of the documentation the instructions are described and each operation of that instruction type is tested.
+Please refer to Section 4.1, header file `operations.h` for a table explaining how the 16bits are used for each instruction.

 ### 3.1 Immediate Instructions